 This instrument is fairly intuitive to use, even for people with little experience on a digital piano because the control panel has direct access buttons to select the many features this piano has to offer including the sounds, transpose, rhythms, metronome, and recording features, along with displaying info on a new and easy to read OLED display screen.
 The reason a person would want this instrument is for its versatility in offering a contemporary compact cabinet available in either black or white that can look good in its optional cabinet or be played independently as a portable digital piano.

-It has enough exciting digital technology to keep you busy including Bluetooth wireless connectivity, and provides an extremely satisfying piano playing experience that in our opinion is superior to any other self-contained, compact, and portable digital piano out there including the newer Roland FP-90X at $2299.
-In our opinion the Kawai ES920 is superior to any other brand and model portable digital piano we have played under $2000…and we have played them all including Yamaha, Roland, Casio, and others.
+It has enough exciting digital technology to keep you busy including Bluetooth wireless connectivity, and provides an extremely satisfying piano playing experience that in our opinion is superior to any other self-contained, compact, and portable digital piano out there including the newer Roland FP-90X at $2199.
+In our opinion the Kawai ES920 is more authentic as far as the “piano playing experience goes compared to any other brand and model of portable digital piano we have played under $2000…and we have played them all including Yamaha, Roland, Casio, and others.

 The response of the piano type key action feels good under the fingers and the piano sound is resonate with better pedal sustain response than previous models.
 The piano control panel is minimal giving the AP-470 a more understated appearance which many people like to have.
 The AP-470 comes in 3 cabinet colors including matte black, walnut wood, and white.
 All cabinet color options include matching height-adjustable padded benches.
 The AP-470 also comes with a strong factory 5-year warranty including in-home service which is very unusual in this price range.

-So this Casio “Chordana” controller app allows you to control most of the very cool functions & features in the piano directly from your tablet device.
-As far as a comparison goes for digital pianos that focus mostly on the piano playing experience, the most popular digital piano under $2000 for Yamaha is the YDP-164 which I talked about earlier, and the most popular digital piano for Casio is this AP-470.
+The Casio Music Space controller app allows you to control most of the very cool functions & features in the piano directly from your tablet device.
+As far as a comparison goes for digital pianos that focus mostly on the piano playing experience, the most popular digital piano under $2000 for Yamaha is the new YDP-165 which I talked about earlier, and the most popular digital piano for Casio is this AP-470.

-Comparing the two together, although both pianos have good digital features, apps, and both have 40 watts of audio power, the Yamaha GH3 key action is noticeably firmer & heavier than the Casio AP-470 key action.
-It takes a lot more effort to press down the keys on the Yamaha than on the Casio and this true for many of the Yamaha pianos in the Arius series of pianos including the top-of-the-line YDP184.
+Comparing the two together, although both pianos have good digital features, apps, and both have 40 watts of audio power, the Yamaha GH3 key action is noticeably firmer & heavier than the Casio AP-470 key action which can create hand, wrist, and finger fatigue after playing a while.
+It takes a lot more effort to press down the keys on the Yamaha than on the Casio and this true for many of the Yamaha pianos in the Arius series of pianos including the top-of-the-line YDP-184.

-Most good acoustic pianos I have played have a medium to medium-light key action in terms of key-weight but the Yamaha is definitely more firm/heavy.
-Some people may like this but many people will not.
-So when it comes to key action movement, weight, and balance, I personally prefer the Casio AP470 over the Yamaha YDP-164 for this reason alone plus a couple of other reasons…but both models are built well and you can likely enjoy either one.
+Most good acoustic pianos I have played have a medium to medium-light key action in terms of key-weight but the Yamaha is noticeably more firm/heavy.
+Some people may like this but most people will not based on our experience.
+So when it comes to key action movement, key-touch weight, and balance, I personally prefer the Casio AP-470 over the Yamaha YDP-165 and the other Yamaha Arius models for this reason alone, plus a couple of other good reasons…but both brands are well built.

-– Yamaha YDP-S34 digital piano at $1099 internet price is Yamaha’s new compact contemporary furniture cabinet digital piano and is a new entry for them under $1000.
-The YDP-S34 comes in either a matte black or matte white finish and can fit into smaller spaces, This piano uses the GHS standard key action which is found in the low priced Yamaha portable piano models P-45 and P-125.
+– Yamaha YDP-145 digital piano at $1299 internet price is Yamaha’s newer compact contemporary furniture cabinet digital piano and is a newer entry for them.
+The YDP-145 comes in either a matte black or matte rosewood finish.
+This piano uses the GHS standard key action which is found in the low priced Yamaha portable piano models P-45 and P-125.

-Overall I do like this new model and it has some useful features including a new proprietary app for iOS and Android tablets called Smart Pianist which allows you to control the piano functions in a much more intuitive way.
-The is the same app that controls the other Yamaha models such as the YDP-164 as I previously mentioned.
-The smaller internal speaker system is fairly weak in this model at just 16 watts of total power with regard to providing a fuller and more natural tone, so I was a bit disappointed in that way although for some people this many not necessarily be an issue.
+Overall I do like this model and it has some useful features including the Yamaha proprietary app for iOS and Android tablets called Smart Pianist which allows you to control the piano functions in a much more intuitive way.
+The is the same app that controls the other Yamaha models such as the YDP-165 as I previously mentioned.
+However, the smaller internal speaker system is fairly weak in this model at just 16 watts of total power.
+So I was a bit disappointed in that way because it makes the piano sound more artificial and tinny, although for some people this many not necessarily be an issue.

-The YDP-S34 is a good price point at $1099 in that it looks attractive, plays more like a piano than some other models, and has some compelling digital features.
+The YDP-145 is a good price point at $1299 in that it looks attractive, plays more like a piano than some other models, and has some compelling digital features.
 Yamaha is a well recognized brand which builds reliable products and this model is no exception.
-However, when compared with the very popular Casio PX-870 at $999, the Casio has a more natural key action movement, has a more robust speaker system with 4 speakers going into 40 watts of total power along with offering audio wav file recording & playing, as well as other useful features which I talk about below.
+However, when compared with the very popular Casio PX-870 at $1199, the Casio has a much more natural key action movement in my opinion, has a more robust speaker system with 4 speakers going into 40 watts of total power along with offering audio wav file recording & playing, as well as other useful features which I talk about below.

-Although the PX-870 has a simple, easy-to-use control panel, the functions and features can also be controlled better and more intuitively with a proprietary app for iOS & Android devices (tablets, iPhone, etc) called Chordana Play so you can trigger the functions in the piano from your device color touch screen.
+Although the PX-870 has a simple, easy-to-use control panel, the functions and features can also be controlled better and more intuitively with a proprietary app for iOS & Android devices (tablets, iPhone, etc) called “Casio Music Space” so you can trigger the functions in the piano from your device color touch screen.
 This kind of interface makes the piano much more enjoyable and more intuitive to play and use.

 The PX-870 comes in 3 color choices including matte black, matte walnut wood-tone, and matte snow white.
 With a nice cabinet design, enjoyable key action feel, stereo acoustic piano sound, responsive pedaling, and other great features including some very natural string symphony, harpsichord, and organ sounds, the PX-870 is hard to beat in this price range.
 For more thorough and detailed review of the Casio PX-870, please click (touch) the following link which will take you to our other website where we do more detailed reviews of digital pianos: Casio PX-870 Review